boykush/scraps/scraps/Init.md

 ❯ cd your-scraps-project
 ```

+This command initializes a new Scraps project.

-The output result will look like this
+The output result will look like this.

 ```bash
 ❯ tree -a -L 1